GSA/cpct-tool/README.md

 For Mac and Linux, run the `mac-linux.sh` script located in the same folder as the `start.exe`

+> First, make sure Docker Desktop is installed and running.

 > Please make sure you run `chmod +x mac-linux.sh` first on the install script before attempting to run it on the command line.
+This script is unsupported and is only provided for convenience to experienced users.

 ```shell
 $ ./mac-linux.sh